ctm/mb2-doc/src/fun_money.md

 Mb2 keeps track of how much Fun Money you spend and win.
 It's a point system that helps keep the playing of virtual poker fun and challenging.
-Although it has no intrinsic worth, players are encouraged to take it semi-seriously, because, for mb2's intended user-base, playing with people who are all taking it semi-seriously is more fun!
+Although it has no intrinsic worth, players are encouraged to take it semi-seriously, because, for mb2's intended player-base, playing with people who are all taking it semi-seriously is more fun!

 ## You start with Zero, but&hellip;